 Many internet people say you can blind pin and epoxy your current collapsible stock so that it can no longer move, but again, I like to err on the safe side with a fixed stock.

-A2 Buttstock: Very standard A2 buttstock for a more retro look and with storage compartments. ($60)
+Very standard A2 buttstock for a more retro look and with storage compartments.

 I detail what I did for a new build here: How to Blind Pin an Adjustable Stock.

-Stock Lok: Something new has come out that swaps out the spring-loaded adjustment pin for something fixed.
+The Stock Lok is something new that has come out that swaps out the spring-loaded adjustment pin for something fixed.
 More expensive at $35 but you don’t need to drill and pin.

-You cut the rubber piece so that it fits your buffer tube and only shows one hole.
+You cut a rubber piece so that it fits your buffer tube and only shows one hole.

 Thumbhole Stock, Grenade/Flare Launcher, Forward Pistol Grip